Graduate trainee roles

-Katie started with Veritau as a trainee five years ago, and has progressed to the role of senior auditor.
-After graduating from Lancaster University with a degree in history, she was looking for a graduate role with on-the-job training, which allowed her to use research, writing and analytical skills gained from her degree.
+She graduated from Lancaster University with a degree in history and was looking for a graduate role with on-the-job training which allowed her to use research, writing and analytical skills.

 “The on-the-job training is invaluable and has developed me both personally in my confidence, and professionally with gaining knowledge of the public sector.”